 General difference between juveniles and adults: Juveniles have a very fresh and neat plumage, whereas the feathers of adults are (very) worn and faded in August and September.
 Juveniles typically show black and white chequered upperparts and often have a creamy-buff tinge on the upper breast and head when very fresh.
 Both adults and juveniles start moulting into the winter plumage from mid-September onwards (this can vary depending on geographic region) and therefore become increasingly difficult to distinguish in the field.
 This means that you will encounter adults that have partly moulted their typical nuptial (breeding) plumage as well as juveniles that have partly replaced their typical juvenile feathers.
 Both juveniles and adults then show more and more of the typical plain grey feathers of the winter plumage on head, mantle and wing coverts.
 Therefore, it is important to bear the main plumages (juvenile, adult breeding and winter plumage) in mind to realise how moult affects the transient stages.
+Ageing via telescope is best done between mid September and late October due to migration and moult (see p.
+8 for further reading).

-1 Mid-Sep., Brittany: One species but two different age classes: the bird to the left is a adult showing the typical winter plumage, whereas the bird to right is a juvenile with only very few (grey) mantle feathers already moulted.
+1 Mid-Sep., Brittany: One species but two age classes: the bird to the left is an adult showing the typical winter plumage, whereas the bird to the right is a juvenile with only very few (grey) mantle feathers already moulted.